Bonus: Get a free social media analytics report templatethat shows you the most important metrics to track for each network.

 And they can appear in Google Shopping:

-There are benefits to using both.
-But if you have a physical product, Google Shopping ads can get qualified leads by showcasing your product directly to customers.
+If you have a physical product, Google Shopping ads can get qualified leads by showcasing your product directly to customers.

 The Display Network leverages Google’s vast website partners to showcase your ad on different websites all over the Internet.

 And there are a variety of different ways they appear.
-First, your ad can appear on third-party websites like so:
+First, your ad can appear on on third-party websites like so:

 You can also have a video ad appear as a pre-roll before YouTube videos: